Lidstone History, Family Crest & Coats of Arms

 "Manningham Hall, [in Manningham, in the West Riding of Yorkshire] the seat of E. C. Lister Kaye, Esq., is a handsome mansion, erected on the site of the ancient house of the Lister family, taken down in 1770, and is surrounded by a park."

-Important Dates for the Lidstone family
+Early History of the Lidstone family

 This web page shows only a small excerpt of our Lidstone research.
 Another 122 words (9 lines of text) covering the years 1200, 1296, 1555, 1534, 1638, 1712, 1791, 1840, 1597, 1668, 1639, 1712, 1658, 1718, 1705, 1707, 1707 and 1715 are included under the topic Early Lidstone History in all our PDF Extended History products and printed products wherever possible.